 ENERGY STAR Certified Light Bulbs:

-- Use about 70-90% less energy than traditional incandescent bulbs
+- Use up to 90% less energy than standard bulbs

 - Meet strict quality and efficiency standards that are tested by accredited labs and certified by a third party

 - Produce about 70-90% less heat, so it’s safer to operate and can cut energy costs associated with home cooling

 Please see the ENERGY STAR light bulb saving calculator (EXCEL, 1.53 MB) to estimate your saving.

 ENERGY STAR Lamps Program Requirements V2.1 (PDF, 686 KB)

 Compact fluorescent light bulbs (CFLs) originally qualified for the ENERGY STAR label in 1999.

 LED light bulbs originally qualified for the ENERGY STAR label in 2009.

 What types of light bulbs should I look for?

 Choosing between the various LED light bulb types that are ENERGY STAR certified, as well as deciding where to use them can be daunting.
 Here you’ll find guidance on choosing the right bulbs for your fixtures and locating a convenient retailer.